 Performances of the farce began Jan.
 10 at Classic Stage Company; opening is Jan.
 30.

-The production also features Jason Babinsky (The Caucasian Chalk Circle, Ghost) as Polly Baker, Buell (Cyrano de Bergerac, Equus) as Jeraiah Jip, Gibson Frazier (Mr. Burns, The Internationalist) as Galy Gay, Martin Moran (The Cradle Will Rock, Three Kinds of Exile) as Uriah Shelley, Steven Skybell (Pal Joey, Wicked) as Jesse Mahoney, Tony winner Stephen Spinella (Angels in America, A View from the Bridge) as Bloody Five, Ching Valdes-Aran (The Wild Party, Macbeth) as Mr. Wang and Allan K. Washington (Lost in the Stars, The Music Man) in the Ensemble.
+The production will continue through Feb.
+16. The production also features Jason Babinsky ( The Caucasian Chalk Circle, Ghost) as Polly Baker, Buell ( Cyrano de Bergerac, Equus) as Jeraiah Jip, Gibson Frazier ( Mr. Burns, The Internationalist) as Galy Gay, Martin Moran ( The Cradle Will Rock, Three Kinds of Exile) as Uriah Shelley, Steven Skybell ( Pal Joey, Wicked) as Jesse Mahoney, Tony winner Stephen Spinella ( Angels in America, A View from the Bridge) as Bloody Five, Ching Valdes-Aran ( The Wild Party, Macbeth) as Mr. Wang and Allan K. Washington ( Lost in the Stars, The Music Man) in the Ensemble.

 Here's how the show is described: "In this early knockabout, anti-just-about-everything farce by Brecht, innocent dockworker Galy Gay in British Colonial India is rather unorthodoxly enlisted into Her Majesty’s Armed Forces, where he is 'dismantled like a car' and then reassembled into the ultimate fighting machine."